Click Here to Learn More About Our Advanced Safety Protocols.

 How Will Dentures Affect the Way I Eat?

 Eating with dentures is a skill that can take up to a few weeks to effectively master.
 It may help to adhere to a soft food diet in the beginning until you get more acquainted with the way your new teeth feel in your mouth.
-We also recommend cutting your food up into bite-sized chunks at first and chewing evenly with both sides of your mouth.
+We also recommend cutting your food up into bite-sized chunks first and chewing evenly with both sides of your mouth.
 As you get more used to chewing with dentures, you can gradually work your way up to larger bites.
-Eventually, eating with dentures should feel not that different from chewing with your natural pearly whites.
+Eventually, eating with dentures should not feel that different from chewing with your natural pearly whites.

 How Do I Clean My Dentures?